Okami0x0/OpenLovable/README.md

 ## ✨ Vision

-The goal of Open Lovable is to dramatically accelerate the software development process.
+The goal of Dira-Tak-Builder is to dramatically accelerate the software development process.
 Instead of manually writing boilerplate, setting up components, and wrestling with CSS, you can act as the architect.
 You provide the high-level vision through prompts, and the Lovable Agent acts as your expert full-stack developer, handling the implementation details.

 This project is built on the belief that AI should be a collaborative partner in creation, making development more accessible, faster, and more fun.

 ## 🛠️ How It Works

-Open Lovable combines a frontend built with Vite and React with a backend powered by Bun and ElysiaJS.
+Dira-Tak-Builder combines a frontend built with Vite and React with a backend powered by Bun and ElysiaJS.

 1.  **Prompt:** You describe what you want to build on the homepage (e.g., "a beautiful todo application").
 2.  **Project Setup:** The backend instantly scaffolds a new React + TypeScript + Tailwind project for you in a sandboxed folder.